arshblack/MMM-REFINED-Liquidity-Cycle/README.md

-# Gold Smart Money
+# REFINED Liquidity Cycle

-Gold Smart Money is the public showcase for an ongoing MetaTrader 5 trading research project.
+REFINED Liquidity Cycle is the public showcase for an ongoing MetaTrader 5 trading research project.
 It documents the project direction, architecture, and collaboration boundaries without exposing the private Expert Advisor source code or proprietary signal logic.

 ## Overview